kovzol/bibref/statements/README.md

 The **.brst** entries could then be visually graphed, similarly to the SVG outputs of the old database.
 Also, a user-maintained subset or extension of the **.brst** files could be analyzed as a whole, for example, to be informed if two quotations are mentioned consecutively.
+In fact, introductions of different quotations may overlap, because the same introduction can indicate the author for different quotations, for example.
 In addition, the user may want to do minor changes in the **.brst** files to use StatResGNT instead of SBLGNT, for example.
 Also, a newer version of the LXX module can be interesting, since it contains deuterocanonical books.